amrtechguy/My-Tasks/README.md

 ## The project structure
 - `/.vscode/`: this is for the configuration files of vscode editor on windows.

-- `/bin/`: this is where the final build exists.
+- `/bin/`: this is for the project binary files or executable files.

 - `/include/`: this is for the project header files.